-Plus: keeping the skin on not only cuts down on prep time, but it also keeps valuable nutrients (vitamins/minerals/fiber) in the food and not thrown away in the trash.
+Believe it or not, the time the potatoes are in the slow cooker makes the skin barely even noticeable.
+Then — once it’s all mashed up nicely — the texture is smooth and creamy.
+Plus, keeping the skin on not only cuts down on prep time, but it also keeps valuable nutrients like vitamins, minerals, and fiber in the food and not thrown away in the trash.
 In fact, I rarely peel any of the veggies I cook.
 I just wash them really well and then use ’em, peel and all.

 That all being said, if you really prefer them without the peel, that’s entirely fine as well.

 There are a few options for reheating your mashed potatoes once they’ve been stored in the fridge or freezer.
 If frozen, thaw the potatoes in the refrigerator one day before reheating.
-Once thawed, you can easily reheat mashed potatoes with one of the following methods methods:
+Once thawed, you can easily reheat mashed potatoes with one of the following methods: